MainulDip/AiMlStudy/Matplotlib-basics.md

 ### Overviews:
 Matplotlib is a python library for data visualization.
 It can turn data into graphs, chart, line, histogram, etc.

-- Built on NumPy array
+- Built on NumPy array.
 - Can Create Basic to Advanced Plots

 ### Topics: